sirKayAndFriends/PolyAmp-VST/README.md

 Where the sound comes out
 - **Level:** loudosity
 - **Cabinet:** a low pass filter to simulate a speaker response.
 There are so many EQ controls already that I think a bunch more for a cabsim would be ludicrous.
 This is simply a lowpass fitler with a variable cutoff between 3000 and 6000 Hz.

+## Some Technical Bits for the Nerds
+This was built in PlugData which is a fun wrapper for PureData that makes it a bit easier to use.
+It also allows you to export C++ code via the HeavyCompiler which is exactly what i did.
+This then interfaces in a slightly wobbly way with JUCE - a library for making audio software.
+It all worked pretty well and I learned a lot!

+## Where Can I Find All the Stuff?
+The VST is found in the VST folder along with the original PlugData patch for reference.
+You will need PlugData to open this (even though its a .pd) as it needs a few specific libraries.

+The source folder holds everything you will need to view C++ code.
+The important files are in the top level of this folder - HeavyFiles contains all the compiled code from the PD patch and is probably a bit esoteric.
+All of the actual DSP is done in those but the "pluginProcessor.cpp" file handles the mediation.
+If you want to mod this or play around you will need to build a project using the Projucer (the JUCE project manager) or CMake or something.
+The JUCE library files are in there for that reason but I wouldn't play with them.

+## Some Stuff for Future Versions
+I think the level controls and gain staging are a bit shagged so will sort this out soon.
+Maybe a mid control for the cab sim?
+I'm feeling a "no" on this one...
+Is the colour scheme too jazzy?